-A lot of readers have asked me where they can find potassium nitrate or saltpeter, which is a common ingredient in many pyrotechnic recipes and other home science projects.
 The answer: stump remover.
 Spectracide’s Stump Remover is potassium nitrate.
 In the United States it can be purchased at Lowe’s or Home Depot, among other places.
 Also, you can make potassium nitrate yourself from salt substitute and a cold pack.

 Make Your Own Potassium Nitrate